galaxyproject/galaxy-hub/src/admin/get-galaxy/index.md

 $ sh run.sh
 ```

 This will start up the Galaxy server on localhost and port 8080.
 Galaxy can then be accessed from a web browser at http://localhost:8080.
 After starting, Galaxy's server will print output to the terminal window.
 To stop the Galaxy server, use `Ctrl-C` in the terminal window from which Galaxy is running.
+If galaxy does not start, you may be using the conda python.
+See the [admin docs](https://docs.galaxyproject.org/en/master/admin/framework_dependencies.html#conda) for more details.

 To access Galaxy over the network, modify the `config/galaxy.ini` file by changing the `host` setting to